Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 Neem Oil

 We’ll be honest with you: as amazing as neem oil is, we need to warn you that it is a bit on the pungent side.
 Don’t let that dissuade you from trying it out, though.
 It’s got some amazing antifungal and antibacterial properties, which means that it’ll send your breakouts packing in no time.
-(5) This should only be used in a blend, not on it’s own.
+(5) This should only be used in a blend, not on its own.

 Rosehip Oil